-In Advanced Training in Clinical Immunology and Allergy, you will explore in-depth of specialty training in the care for patients with a diverse range of disorders.
-You will focus on three major categories including Allergic Disorders, Immune Deficiency Disorders and Autoimmune Diseases.
+In Advanced Training in Clinical Immunology and Allergy, you’ll explore in-depth specialty training in the care for patients with a diverse range of disorders focusing on 3 major categories: Allergic Disorders, Immune Deficiency Disorders and Autoimmune Diseases.
 You will train under supervision and prepare for independent practice as a consultant.
-The program builds your skills through work-based assessments and learning tools
+The program builds your skills through work-based learning and assessment tools.

 See announced interim changes to program requirements due to the COVID-19 pandemic.

-All our Advanced Training programs are evaluated biennially by overseeing committees to ensure they are in line with educational best practice.
+The Advanced Training in Clinical Immunology and Allergy Program is evaluated biennially by the Committee for Joint College Training (CJCT) in Immunology and Allergy to ensure that it’s in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
-Please ensure you are following the correct requirements during your training.
-You can find the latest updates in the 2019-20 program updates
+The College will provide sufficient notice prior to implementing any change.
+You must always ensure you’re following the correct requirements during your training.

 Prospective trainees must have:

-- completed RACP Basic Training (including written and clinical exams)
+- completed RACP Basic Training, including Written and Clinical Examinations

-- have been appointed to an appropriate Advanced Training Position.
+- been appointed to an appropriate Advanced Training position

 New and current trainees need to apply for Advanced Training each year.

-The Advanced Training in Clinical Immunology and Allergy program requires three years of full-time equivalent (FTE) training.
+Advanced Training in Clinical Immunology and Allergy requires 3 years (36 months) of full-time equivalent (FTE) training.

 Once you've completed all requirements of your training and the CJCT in Immunology and Allergy has recommended you for admission, the College will invite you to apply for Fellowship of the Royal Australasian College of Physicians.